-If the rental income constitutes carrying on business in Canada, the non-resident will generally be subject to tax on their net income attributable to that rental business.
+If the rental income constitutes carrying on a business in Canada, the non-resident will generally be subject to tax on their net income attributable to that rental business.
 The rate of tax paid is generally the same as that which is paid by Canadian resident corporations (approximately 26.5%).
 In addition to the mainstream Canadian tax on Canadian-source income, the non-resident will also be liable to pay a branch tax of 25% on its after-tax Canadian profits that are not reinvested in its Canadian business.
-The branch tax can be limited to 5% if its members are corporations that are entitled to the benefits of the Canada-US Tax Treaty (with the first CAD500,000 of earnings being exempt from the branch tax).
+The branch tax can be limited to 5% if the non-resident’s members are corporations that are entitled to the benefits of the Canada-US Tax Treaty (with the first CAD500,000 of earnings being exempt from the branch tax).

 As an alternative to the 25% gross withholding tax regime, a non-resident can make an election in respect of its passive rental income (a “Section 216 election”) that will allow it to file a Canadian income tax return and be taxed on a net basis (ie, after deducting its expenses associated with property).
 The rate of tax payable is the same as that paid by Canadian resident corporations.